Bahman-Ahmadi/rubika/README.md

 <h1>rubika</h1>
 <br/>
-this is a <b>unofficial</b> library for making bots in rubika using this library you can make your own0 rubika bot and control that those bots that makes with this library, will be run on your account;
+this is a <b>unofficial</b> library for making bots in rubika using this library you can make your own rubika bot and control that those bots that makes with this library, will be run on your account;
 so you should get your account's <b>API key</b>. and another point is it.. you are only allowed to run the bot in one chat at a time.